Skip to main content

 ROI Analysis

-The annual tuition at Franklin W. Olin College of Engineering is $64,458.
-One year after graduation, alumni earn a median of $96,529.
-Five years after graduation, the median earnings are $105,483, and ten years after graduation, the median earnings are $129,455.
-The median debt for students is $19,500, and 22% of students receive financial aid.
+One year after graduation, Franklin W. Olin College of Engineering graduates earn a median salary of $96,529.
+Five years after graduation, the median salary is $105,483, and ten years after graduation, the median salary is $129,455.
+The median debt for graduates is $19,500.

 Generated from College Scorecard & IPEDS data